IBM-Cloud/docs-services/services/HellaVentures/index.md

 - For non-copyable output snippet, include {: screen} following the last set of backticks.
  -->

-1. Go to the Internet of Things section in the Bluemix catalog and click on the "Car Diagnostic" API tile
+1. Go to the Internet of Things section in the Bluemix catalog and click on the "Car Diagnostic API" tile.
-2. Click on "Register at Car Diagnostic API"
+2. Click on "Register at Car Diagnostic API".
-3. Create a new account
+3. Create a new account in this IBM Developer Portal page.
-4. Create a developer organization
+4. Create a new developer organization.
 5. Go to "Apps" and click on "Register new Application"
-6. Enter a title for the App and a decription (optional)
+6. Enter a title for the App and a decription (optional).
 7. Write down your Client Secret and your Client ID.
 These are the username/password that you will use to access the API.
 Note that the Client Secret is displayed only once on this page.
-8. Go to "API Products" and click on "Car Diagnostic API"
+8. Go to "API Products" and click on "Car Diagnostic API".
-9. Choose a plan and click on "Subscribe"
+9. Choose a plan and click on "Subscribe".
-10. Select an App and click on "Subscribe"
+10. Select an App and click on "Subscribe".
 11. Go to the "Car Diagnostic API" section on the left side of this page.
 There you can try out the API and get instructions on how to call the API - these include the URL for calling the API.
 In addition you can find here coding examples in different programming languages that exemplify how to call the API.
+Note that the Client ID and Client Secret need to be passed to the API as query parameters for authentication.

-When you go back to the initial Bluemix screen, you can enter the Client ID and Client Secret in the corresponding fields and press on "Create".
-After that the Client ID and Client Secret are available in the VCAP_SERVICES environment variable, so that any Apps that are bound to this service can access them.
+When you go back to the initial Bluemix screen of the Car Diagnostic API, you can enter the Client ID and Client Secret in the corresponding fields and press on "Create".
+After that the Client ID and Client Secret are available in the VCAP_SERVICES environment variable, so that any App that is bound to this service can access them.

 <!-- Related links section: REQUIRED.
 Related links display in the upper right of the getting started page.